nrwl/nx/docs/shared/node-tutorial/01-create-application.md

 In this tutorial you use Nx to build a server application out of common libraries using modern technologies.

 {% callout type="check" title="Integrated Repo" %}
 This tutorial sets up an [integrated repo](/concepts/integrated-vs-package-based).
-If you prefer a [package-based repo](/concepts/integrated-vs-package-based), check out the [Core Tutorial](/getting-started/core-tutorial).
+If you prefer a [package-based repo](/concepts/integrated-vs-package-based), check out the [Package-Based Repo Tutorial](/getting-started/package-based-repo-tutorial).
 {% /callout %}

 ## Contents